The Lemelson-MIT Program awarded $115,000 in prizes to four undergraduate teams and five individual graduate inventors.

-The Lemelson-MIT Program today announced the winners of the Lemelson-MIT Student Prize, a nationwide search for the most inventive college students.
-The Lemelson-MIT Program awarded $90,000 in prizes to collegiate inventors.
+CAMBRIDGE, Mass., April 19, 2017 – The Lemelson-MIT Program today announced the winners of the Lemelson-MIT Student Prize after a nationwide search for the most inventive college students.
+The Lemelson-MIT Program awarded $115,000 in prizes to four undergraduate teams and five individual graduate inventors.
 Each winning team of undergraduates received $10,000, and each graduate student winner received $15,000.
-The winners of this year’s competition were selected from a diverse and highly-competitive applicant pool of students from 77 colleges and universities across the country.
+The winners of this year’s competition were selected from a diverse and highly competitive applicant pool of students from colleges and universities across the country.

-The Lemelson-MIT Student Prize is a national collegiate invention prize program, supported by The Lemelson Foundation, serving as a catalyst for burgeoning young inventors.
+The Lemelson-MIT Student Prize is a national collegiate invention prize program, supported by The Lemelson Foundation, which celebrates young inventors that have designed and built prototypes of inventions to solve social problems.

 The “Cure it!”
 Lemelson-MIT Student Prize: Rewarding students working on technology-based inventions that can improve health care.